rajneesh069/DSA-CPP/README.md

 ## Ordered, Unordered and Multi Sets

 - size: to get the size of sets and maps(ordered, unordered and multi)
+- Use them whenever you need to remove duplicate(or some form of duplicacy) elements.

 ### Ordered Sets : Accessing, Deletion and Insertion Time Complexity is O(logN)